Shopify/protoboeuf/README.md

 Repository for an *experimental* version of a pure-Ruby protobuf encoder / decoder supporting `proto3`.
 This Ruby gem is aimed at Shopify-internal use cases, and currently comes with limited support.
+Protoboeuf is a work in progress.
+This software is not in a mature state, and is likely to contain bugs, lack certain features, and not be fully conformant to the protobuf specification.
+We currently are not looking for open source contributors.

 ## Getting started